ajitaravind/repomap/README.md

 A simple Python-based GUI application for Windows that allows users to select and combine multiple program files from their local machine into a single markdown file.
 This markdown file can then be used to create a structured context for LLM input, while preserving file hierarchy and relationships.
 The application comes with built-in token counting and file filtering capabilities.

-Mac users may want to check out [RepoPrompt](https://repoprompt.com/) for a more feature-rich solution.

 ## Features

 ### File System Navigation